bitbinge/parcel-typescript-starter/README.md

 ## Development Dependencies

-THe following libaries, plugins and projects are used for development.
+The following libaries, plugins and projects are used for development.

 ### [@tsconfig/recommended](https://www.npmjs.com/package/@tsconfig/recommended)